sugaryourcoffee/development-notebooks/MySQL-8-failover.md

 Configure the MySQL replica
 ---------------------------

-We first check that we can access the master from the _replica_ server.
+We first check that we can access the _source_ from the _replica_ server.

     development$ ssh replica
     replica$ mysql -ureplicant -preplicant_pass -h192.168.178.164 --port 3306 \